td-org-uit-no/assignment-template-typst/README.md

 4. Click on "File" on the top left menu, then "Upload File".

-5. Select all `.typ` and `.bib` files along with the figures (svg and png) provided in this template repository.
+5. Select all `.typ` and `.bib` files along with the figures (SVG and PNG) provided in this template repository.

 > [!NOTE]
 > You can select multiple files to import at the same time.
 The editor will import and arrange all the files accordingly.
 Watch out if your figures are in a directory, the may end up in root.

 # Resources

 Other resources that may be helpful to new and experienced Typsters alike.

 - [The Typst Book](https://sitandr.github.io/typst-examples-book/book/basics/index.html)
 - [Typst Guide for LaTeX Users](https://typst.app/docs/guides/guide-for-latex-users/)
 - [Typst Documentation](https://typst.app/docs/)